 What Is A Certificate Of Destruction

 The COD, is a document that identifies that a vehicle has been completely destroyed or recycled, de-registered from the DVLA as set out by European laws.
-It should be issued to the last owner of the vehicle, which may not be you, depending on how the vehicle was disposed of.
+It should be issued to the last owner of the vehicle, which may not be you, depending on how the scrap car was disposed of.

 Using an Authorised Treatment Facility which ensure you get that “Certificate Of Destruction”, to prove that you will never see that vehicle again on the road and it will be recycled in full accordance to EU laws.
-Each part or material in the vehicle will be recycled in a different way from the toxic chemicals within its battery, to the meltdown of the steel body.
+Each part or material in the scrap car will be recycled in a different way from the toxic chemicals within its battery, to the meltdown of the steel body.
 There are targets set for recycling of up to 95% meaning that almost everything within the vehicle will be re-used or reclaimed.

 Free Takeback Service